Direct Pressure

 You may unlock this video for FREE.
 Enter your email address for instant access AND to receive ongoing updates and special discounts related to this topic.

-First and foremost, if the knife is still embedded in the body, DO NOT REMOVE IT!
+First and foremost, if the knife is still embedded in the body, do not remove it!